 California olive oils are produced from a selection of over 75 olive varieties and through a wide range of methodologies – from labor intensive, traditional hand harvesting to those that are highly mechanized.
 The range of climates and olive varieties allows for blends unique to California.
 These oils represent not only the incredible spectrum of flavors available in the olive, but also the agricultural and environmental diversity of California.
 There is truly a California extra virgin olive oil for every palate.

 How is Olive Oil Made in California?

-Extra virgin olive oil is a staple in California kitchens, but have you ever wondered how exactly olive oil is made?
-If you’ve ever plucked an olive straight from the tree, you know it’s nothing like the golden liquid that flavors so many of our favorite dishes.
-We caught up with fourth generation farmer, Rolland Rosenthal, who walked us through the process involved in the production of extra virgin olive oil.
+Extra virgin olive oil is a staple in California kitchens.
+Have you ever wondered how exactly olive oil is made?
+If you’ve ever plucked an olive straight from the tree, you know it’s nothing like the golden liquid that flavors our favorite dishes.
+We caught up with fourth generation farmer, Rolland Rosenthal.
+He walked us through the process involved in the production of extra virgin olive oil.